Generic Name: esomeprazole (oral) (ee so MEP ra zol)

 How should I take Nexium?

-Take Nexium exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
+Take Nexium exactly as directed on the label, or as prescribed by your doctor.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 This medicine is usually given for 4 to 8 weeks only.
 Your doctor may recommend a second course of treatment if you need additional healing time.